dreamcatcher-tech/network/Inbox/2023-07-08 1343 state model based testing of eth.md

 target transition twizzle can be a transition, rather than making each transition select something for themselves.
 So we would either make a new header, do an operation on an existing id, with some limit on the number of types of transitions we would enact on any given id ?

+Could make the end condition checks be the absolute limits that the model will allow to run until.

 Scenarios:
 1. give me a fully funded packet that was solved
 2. give me 17 full funded packets where 5 of the solutions were appealed, and 10 of the packet headers were appealed, with 2 packets having simultaneous solutions.